 It is hard for many couples to navigate this transition on their own.
 Both spouses may feel that the solution should be for the infidel to simply live with the guilt and shame, which will prevent this from ever happening again.
 But that is an awful way to live and does not promote true emotional intimacy in the relationship.
 It actually prevents it.
 Lack of emotional intimacy in a marriage is fertile ground for infidelity.
 This plan has a good possibility of backfiring.

 The Road to Affair Recovery and it’s Rewards

 Real, deep healing necessitates departing from looking at what happened only on moral grounds, with its strict dogma of blame and punishment.
 If the work of healing is done right, and the relationship is strengthened by the discoverer feeling somewhat buoyed by their partner’s supportive responses to the effects of the trauma, a genuine curiosity can develop as to what the affair was really all about.
 It can open up dialogues that allow each spouse to discover dimensions of thoughts, feelings, and emotional capacities in the other that they had no idea existed.
 As what has been hidden from each other comes to light, a sense of possibility and potential begins to replace the devastation and hopelessness.
 Eventually it is possible to for each spouse to be known and loved in a way that was previously unimaginable to them.

-If you are struggling with the aftermath of an affair and this sounds intriguing, feel free to call to discuss the possibility of starting marriage counseling.
+If you are struggling with the aftermath of an affair and this sounds intriguing, feel free to call mw so we can discuss the possibility of starting marriage counseling.
 I have offices in San Francisco and Walnut Creek, California in the San Francisco Bay Area.
 If you live outside of that area, there is a geographical listing of therapists that are especially effective with affairs at http://beyondaffairsnetwork.com/find-affair-recovery-therapist/